rfmiotto/react-use-draggable-scroll/README.md

 });
 ```

-You can also control drag sensitivity by using an optional parameter that states
+Finally, you can control drag sensitivity by using an optional parameter that states
 the minimum distance in order to distinguish an intentional drag movement from
 an unwanted one, which should be instead considered as a click.
 The default value is 10, which means that when a drag movement travels for 10 pixels
 or less it is considered unintentional.
 In this scenario, the drag operation would
-still be performed, but the closing mouseup event would still be propagated to the
+still be performed, but the closing mouse-up event would still be propagated to the
-rest of DOM.
+rest of the DOM.

 ```typescript
 const { events } = useDraggable(ref, {